-Construction and Demolition (C&D) Diversion Informational Guide
+Construction and Demolition Diversion Informational Guide

-Construction and demolition (C&D) waste can be a significant portion of a jurisdiction’s waste stream, and diverting it from landfills can help jurisdictions achieve and maintain their diversion goals established by AB 939.
-Senate Bill 1374 (Kuehl, Chapter 501, Statutes of 2002) directed the California Integrated Waste Management Board, (now the Department of Resources Recycling and Recovery, or CalRecycle) to provide information to jurisdictions and general contractors on methods and activities to divert C&D materials.
-This bill also directed CalRecycle to develop and adopt a model C&D diversion ordinance for voluntary use by local jurisdictions.
-(Agenda item 13).
+Senate Bill 1374 (Kuehl, Chapter 501, Statutes of 2002) directed CalRecycle to provide information to jurisdictions and general contractors on methods and activities to divert C&D materials, and develop and adopt a model C&D diversion ordinance for voluntary use by local jurisdictions (Agenda item 13).

 Many jurisdictions found that adopting and implementing a C&D diversion ordinance is an effective method for diverting this material from disposal facilities.
 Both CalRecycle’s model C&D diversion ordinance and existing C&D ordinances that have been adopted by local jurisdictions are useful tools for those interested to establish a C&D guideline.
 Because each jurisdiction is different, CalRecycle’s model was developed to provide maximum flexibility to prospective users.
 The model is a composite of the most frequently used components in ordinances currently implemented across the state.